 Mingus Mill is vibrant in spring, with wildflowers blooming along the creek.
 (Shutterstock/Jaclyn Novak)

+The full Mingus Creek Trail covers 5.9 miles with about 1,500 feet of elevation gain, putting it squarely in moderate territory.
+Budget 3.5 to 4 hours if you plan to hike the whole thing.
 One option takes you to Newton Bald, which is six miles each way with almost 3,000 feet in elevation change.
 A backcountry campsite at Newton Bald can be reserved.
-The other option follows Mingus Mill Creek for three miles until meeting up with the Deeplow Gap Trail.
+The other option follows Mingus Creek for three miles until meeting up with the Deeplow Gap Trail.

 One word of caution comes with the watery nature of this trail.
 As the name suggests, you either walk alongside or in a creek.
 Plus, no less than half a dozen other creeks lead into this one as they march toward the Oconaluftee River.
+The terrain transitions from easier forest walking near the trailhead to steeper, rockier switchbacks the higher you go.
 You’ll need waterproof boots.
+That’s not a suggestion.

 Mountain Farm Museum